diku-dk/ap-e2024-pub/week4/README.md

 ### Some useful interfaces

-Just like in assignment 2, we write interface fucntions so we don't have to keep manually constructing `EvalM` effect terms.
+Just like in assignment 2, we write interface functions so we don't have to keep manually constructing `EvalM` effect terms.
 For example, to retrieve the environment we re-implement `askEnv` from assignment 2 to work with the free monad version of `EvalM`: